Editor's note: This story was last updated on Friday, March 5

 Everyone will need an email account, that's where a link to make an vaccination appointment will be sent after registration.
-For those in the 75 and older category registering by phone, librarians staffing the hotline can help you set up an email account.
+For those in the 65 and older category registering by phone through Pima County's hotline, staff can help you set up an email account.

 You will also need to present a photo ID at your vaccination appointment.
 This does not have to be an ID issued by the state of Arizona, it just has to have your name, date of birth and a photo.

 Those in protective services/law enforcement, childcare, K-12 education and higher education will also need to bring a proof of employment like an employee ID, pay or pay stub to their appointment.